bgrins/ExpandingTextareas/README.md

 ## Usage

+### Automatic

 Start with markup like this:

     <!-- jQuery 1.9+ required for best performance -->
     <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>
     <script src='PATH/TO/expanding.js'></script>
-    <textarea class='expanding'></textarea>
+    <textarea **class='expanding'**></textarea>

 *And that's it*.
-The plugin finds textareas with the 'expanding' class on page load and initializes them for you.
+The plugin finds textareas with the `expanding` class on page load and initializes them for you.
+These textareas will automatically resize now as the user changes the value.

+If you'd like to change the initial selector to grab ALL textareas on load, you can change this property:

+    $.fn.expanding.initialSelector = "textarea";

+### Manual

 If you would prefer to initialize the textareas on your own, do something like this:

     <script type='text/javascript'>
         $("#element").expanding();
     </script>

-The textareas will automatically resize now as the user changes the value.
 If you'd like to change the value by code and have it resize manually, you can do:

     $('textarea').val('New\nValue!').change()

-If you'd like to change the initial selector to grab ALL textareas on load, you can change this property:

-    $.fn.expanding.initialSelector = "textarea";
+## Options

+There aren't many options needed for this plugin.
+If your textarea has certain attributes, the plugin will handle them gracefully.

+* `<textarea wrap=off></text>`: wrapping will not happen, but if a newline is entered the height will be updated.
+* `<textarea rows=10></text>`: The plugin respects the rows attribute, adjusting the clone's min height accordingly.

 ## Callbacks